Sure, Vegas has Usher and Dion and, eventually, Sting.

 I wanted to rank this show higher, but we’re playing a little fast and loose with the tenets of dinner theatre.

 First of all, the show is great.
-Talented performers sing classic Motown tunes from artists like Sam Cooke to the Temptations.
+Talented performers sing classic Motown and tribute tunes from artists like Sam Cooke to the Temptations.

 I may not be the biggest country music fan to ever live, but give me some classic Motown and I’m a happy guy.